Marjorie White: Career

 Born in Winnipeg, Manitoba, Canada, she was the first-born child of a grain merchant, Robert Guthrie, and his wife, born in Simcoe, Ontario.
 She entered show business at age 8 or age 10, as one of the Winnipeg Kiddies, a troupe of child performers who toured Canada and the United States.
 She danced and sang with the troupe until too old to continue; then at age 17, in December 1921, she went to San Francisco and joined Thelma Wolpa in amateur vaudeville comedy.

-Teamed for a time with Thelma Wolpa as Wolpa and Guthrie, Little Bits of Everything, the duo act became "The White Sisters" in New York City.
-Both women kept the name White after the act broke up.
-White married Eddie Tierney on August 10, 1924, in Greenwich, Connecticut.
+Teamed for a time with Thelma Wolpa as "Wolpa and Guthrie, Little Bits of Everything", the double act became "The White Sisters" in New York City.
+Both women kept the name White after the act broke up; Thelma White went on to make movie shorts for Vitaphone, and Marjorie White became established on the stage and screen.

+Marjorie White married Eddie Tierney on August 10, 1924, in Greenwich, Connecticut.
 She appeared on Broadway in several musicals between 1926 and 1929, when her husband and she moved to Hollywood.
 In accordance with studio tradition, four years were knocked off her birth date and she was supposedly born in 1908.

 She began getting parts in pictures, starting with leading roles in Happy Days (1929) and Sunny Side Up (1929).
 The same year, she was required by executives of the Fox Film studio to lose four pounds to secure a role in The New Orleans Frolic.
 White was diminutive to begin with, weighing only 103 pounds and standing 4'10" tall.
 The part called for a woman who weighed less than 100 pounds.
 She returned to Broadway for a musical, Hot-Cha, in 1932, but came back to Hollywood thereafter.